Monte Pittman: Solo career

 Pittman has been known to perform solo acoustic shows in between his responsibilities with Prong and Madonna.
-He has developed into a fiercely capable musician—equally able to hold his own in a giant pop stadium tour as in a dark and smoky club belting out brutal metal tunes.
-Pittman's solo work takes a giant detour from both of those avenues, venturing into melodic acoustic territory on his debut, and branching out into rock anthems.
+He developed a versatile musicianship capable of perming in large scale pop stadiums to intimate club settings for heavy metal music.
+Pittman's solo work diverges from these styles and is focused on melodic acoustic material which later expanded into traditional rock compositions.

 The Deepest Dark

-His debut solo album, The Deepest Dark, was released in November 2009 and features 11 songs all written by Pittman, except for "The Circle" which was co-written with Tommy Victor and Adam Lambert.
+His debut solo album, The Deepest Dark, was released in November 2009 and features eleven songs primarily written by Pittman.
+The track "The Circle" was co-written with Tommy Victor and Adam Lambert.
 All the songs are acoustic.